solo-io/gloo/docs/content/introduction/architecture/custom_resources.md

 ## Upstreams and Upstream Groups

-*Upstreams* are destinations for traffic sent to the Gloo Edge gateway.
+*Upstreams* are destinations for traffic sent to the gateway.
 A Virtual Service or Route Table may reference one of more Upstreams as destinations.
 Multiple Upstreams can be combined into an *Upstream Group* with a list of Upstreams and weights for each Upstream.

 ### Upstreams